ianfoster/safedata/README.md

 Date | Content
 ------- | -------------
 3/28 | Introduction.
 Defining the space.
-3/30 | TBD
+3/30 | Technological challenges and opportunities.
 4/4 | No lecture.
 4/6 | Guest lecture: Charlie Catlett, Argonne National Laboratory.
 The Array of Things and opportunities and challenges in urban data.
 4/11 | TBD
 4/13 | TBD
-4/18 | Guest lecture: Julia Lane, New York University.
-Social science motivations.
-Secure data enclaves and the Administrative Data Research Facility.
+4/18 | Guest lecture (remote): Julia Lane, New York University.
+Big data for public policy: The quadruple helix.
+[P1](Papers/point-pam.21921.pdf)
 4/20 | TBD
 4/25 | TBD
 4/27 | TBD